 The Plus & Minus range of alc-free wine is another great example - it includes high quality grapes and additional grape seed extract, that is naturally rich in antioxidants.

-If you're looking to improve your diet, reduce your sugar intake, or give your general health a boost then swapping your usual wine to an alc-free brand is an easy place to start.
+If you're looking to improve your diet, reduce your sugar intake, or support your general wellbeing journey, then swapping your usual wine to an alcohol-free alternative is an easy place to start.